duesee/imap-codec/README.md

 Separating types and codecs increases cohesion and (hopefully) paves the way for IMAP crates that operate at higher levels.
 However, the maintenance cost of two crates, `imap-types` and `imap-codec`, could be higher than for `imap-proto`.

-Generally, `imap-codec` has a more extensive API surface than `imap-proto` and could be [more challenging to use](construction).
+Generally, `imap-codec` has a more extensive API surface than `imap-proto` and could be [more challenging to use].
 In return, it guarantees that you always construct valid messages and aims to make IMAP usable even for people with less IMAP experience.
-For example, `imap-codec` has [build-in support for IMAP literals] and ensures to always use [a correct representation for strings](construction).
+For example, `imap-codec` has [build-in support for IMAP literals] and ensures to always use [a correct representation for strings].

 `imap-codec` has a high test coverage and is fuzz-tested to ensure properties such as invertibility, misuse-resistance, etc.
 You should be unable to crash the library or generate messages that can't be parsed.